 Why start an online therapy booking platform?

 We are London’s leading therapy practice, and our in-house team of therapists go through a very rigorous selection process.
-They must, for example, be trained at highly regarded institutions, have experience with complex psychological conditions in difficult settings, and have at least five years of experience.
+They must, for example, be trained at highly regarded institutions, have experience with complex psychological conditions in difficult settings, and have minimum of ten years experience.
 With such standards, only one in 200 applicants make the team, meaning our reach was limited.

 With our vision of making going to therapy as normal for mental health as going to the gym is for physical health, an online platform meant we connect more therapists to more clients.
 We still curate, and make sure all therapists are accredited and registered, but we can offer a broader range of therapists and at a more affordable price point.